 “Humber River Hospital will continue its mission to provide high quality, safe care efficiently, delivered with respect and compassion, in a model hospital facility.
 Every aspect of the new hospital was designed based on the needs of patients and families, and bringing them in as full partners in the care experience.”

-One of the many impressive features in the new Humber River Hospital is the 13,192 square meters of green roofing, visible froma majority of the patient rooms and treatment areas of the hospital.
+One of the many impressive features in the new Humber River Hospital is the 13,192 square meters of green roofing visible from a majority of the patient rooms and treatment areas of the hospital.
 Worldwide, it is the largest LiveRoof brand installation to date.
 By providing natural beauty and function, the green roof contributes to the new healthcare facility’s overall focus on sustainability.
-A patented, subterranean modular system unites the soil and plants, creating an instantly beautiful and seamless rooftop meadow.
-The roofs provide aesthetic, environmental and social benefits.
 Beyond sustainability, green roofs provide a soothing, peaceful view for patients, staff and visitors, factors that have been shown to help improve patient outcomes.

 With the Humber project committed to achieving for Leed® Silver certification, and tracking Leed® Gold, LiveRoof is an important component in the hospital’s green strategy, along with a number of other sustainability features, including: Brownfield Redevelopment, Energy Efficiency, Construction waste recycling, Heat Island Reduction Strategies, Low VOC-Emitting Materials, Occupant Lighting Control, Storm water Management, and Water Use Reduction.